joachifm/acme-omitted/README.markdown

 # acme-omitted: purely functional omitted content for Haskell

-Standard Haskell lacks the ability to express the notion of "omitted content", making it impossible to distinguish the truly "undefined" and the merely "omitted".

 acme-omitted provides

-- a universal definition of "omitted"; and
+- a way of indicating that a definition has been "omitted" (though not inherently undefinable); and
 - an alternative to `Prelude.undefined`; and
-- functions to observe the difference
+- the means to observe the difference.

-The library is standards-compliant, type-safe, and user-friendly.